 Chapter Summary

-This instruction and guidance document (‘instructions’) provide a framework for the collection and provision of consistent information to support the well-justified business plans submitted by each TO.
+This instruction and guidance document (‘instructions’) provide a framework for the collection and provision of consistent information to support the well-justified business plans submitted by each licensee.
 Ofgem will use this information to assist in the assessment of the well-justified business plan submissions for RIIO-T2.
 The chapter concludes with a high level description of the general tables for completion.

 Overview

 2.1.
 The data templates are a series of tables in MS Excel workbooks.
-The purpose of the workbooks is to facilitate the submission of uniform and comparable financial and outputs information from TOs and enables comparison of TOs business plans on a consistent basis.
+The purpose of the workbooks is to facilitate the submission of uniform and comparable financial and outputs information from licensees and enables comparison of licensees business plans on a consistent basis.
 Ofgem will use this information to assess and analyse the business plan and inform its recommendations on price control allowances.

 2.2.
 The workbooks have been designed to have single data entry where possible in order to avoid duplication and to facilitate reconciliations and balance checks.

 2.3.
-Each TO must complete the BPDT in full, unless otherwise instructed in the specific table guidance.
-If information is incomplete, the TO must provide a clear explanation for why.
+Each licensee must complete the BPDT in full, unless otherwise instructed in the specific table guidance.
+If information is incomplete, the licensee must provide a clear explanation for why.

 2.4.
-Any resubmission of the BPDT is only to be made by agreement between Ofgem and the TO and in any such instance, the pack should be resubmitted in full.
+Any resubmission of the BPDT is only to be made by agreement between Ofgem and the licensee and in any such instance, the pack should be resubmitted in full.
 Resubmission is required to be accompanied by a letter signed by a Director.

 Accounting policies

 2.5.
 All costs are to be entered on a cash basis.
 Cash means exclusive of provisions and accruals and prepayments that are not incurred as part of the ordinary level of business.
-TOs should use the same accounting policies as in the preparation of the regulatory financial statements, in accordance with UK GAAP or IFRS unless otherwise stated.
+Licensees should use the same accounting policies as in the preparation of the regulatory financial statements, in accordance with UK GAAP or IFRS unless otherwise stated.

 2.6.
 In the event that the accounting policies applied to prepare the template differ from those used in the regulatory financial statements (for some or all years) the Licensee must include appropriate details including quantification of the difference.